London Congestion Charge in 2026: What You Should Know

 More vehicles qualified for free entry means more congestion.

 Stay on top of ever-changing industry regulations with Fleeto.
-We keep our customers updated with the latest information to help them avoid hefty fines.
+We keep our customers updated with the latest information to help them avoid fines.
 You can also contact our support team anytime with your queries or concerns.
 We are active 24/7 and ready to help whenever you need us.

 What do These Changes Mean for PCO Drivers?